idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/modules/modules.md

 !---

+## Optimization

+The MOOSE optimization module provides functionality for solving inverse optimization problems in moose.
+It is based on PDE constrained optimization using the PETSc TAO optimization solver.

+!media large_media/optimization/fig_optCycle.png
+       style=width:80%;margin:auto;padding-top:2.5%;
+       id=fig:optCycle
+       caption=Optimization cycle example for parameterizing an internal heat source distribution $q_v$ to match the simulated and experimental temperature field, $T$ and $\widetilde{T}$, respectively.

+!---

 ## Phase Field

 The MOOSE phase field module is a library for simplifying the implementation of simulation tools that